wp-plugins/wp-widget-sugarcrm-lead-module/readme.txt

 == Screenshots ==

-1. Plugin settings page
+1. Plugin settings page.
-2. List of Lead module fields
+2. List of Lead module fields.
+3. Widget page with a hidden field.
+4. Form with calendar on webpage.
-3. Form on a webpage using Wdiget
+5. Form on webpage generated dynamically.

 == Release ==
 2.0